Properties & Materials

 If multiple batches of render are required to complete your job, it is worthwhile considering using a heavy duty drill and stirring attachment to make mixing easier and more consistent across batches.

 Yes, add one small jar of oxide per bag of Render It™.
 Be sure to accurately measure both the oxide and the water to reduce colour variation between batches.
-For lighter coloured pastel oxides be sure to use Cement Australia's Render It™ Multisurface Off White as your base product.

 The Cement Australia range of oxides contains contemporary colours.